 Nitake also set out to start a Bible study for her UCSD classmates.
 Her group regularly hosted events and small groups, creating an environment where students could be spurred on in their studies and in their faith and where others could hear the gospel.
 “I was hoping to create a light on campus,” Nitake says.

-She’s confident that light won’t soon go out.
+She’s confident that the light won’t soon go out.

-After she graduated in spring of this year, Nitake left the Bible study to younger students she believes will be faithful to Christ and to the vision of witnessing to their classmates.
+After she graduated in the spring of this year, Nitake left Bible study to younger students, who she believes will be faithful to Christ and to the vision of witnessing to their classmates.

 As for Nitake, she has continued working as an intern at a pharmacy near her parents’ home in Torrance.

-She plans to take national and state licensing exams this fall so she can begin working as a pharmacist.
-The details of her career path aren’t yet clear.
-But in light of what God has already done, Nitake is comfortable with that.
+She plans to take national and state licensing exams this fall to begin working as a pharmacist.
+The details of her career path aren’t yet precise, but Nitake is comfortable with what God has already done.

 “I just hope to carry myself with integrity in the workplace and to be a witness to my future patients and coworkers,” she says.